DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Method

 In this way, $\mathbf{S}^{\text{glb}}$ constitutes a relational graph latent, where each token encodes how two parts are semantically related.
 These tokens persist throughout the diffusion process and are injected into object-level synchronization, functioning both as semantic planners that specify inter-part relations and as structural conditions that enforce coherent assembly.
-Unlike prior geometry-based approaches, they are derived entirely from natural language, embedding functional and structural priors without explicit geometric supervision.

-\textbf{Local Semantic Tokens.} At the part level, we encode fine-grained semantic cues (\eg ``metallic blade,'' ``wooden handle'', \etc) to refine material and appearance.
+Unlike prior geometry-based approaches, they are derived from natural language, embedding functional and structural priors without explicit geometric supervision. \textbf{Local Semantic Tokens.} At the part level, we encode fine-grained semantic cues (\eg, ``metallic blade,'' ``wooden handle'', \etc) to refine material and appearance.
 Each phrase is encoded and projected into the latent space to yield $K_m$ local semantic tokens:\looseness-1

 which directly interact with the structural DPL tokens to enhance geometric fidelity and appearance under semantic constraints.
 Compared to geometry-only latents, RSLs are compact, interpretable, and flexible: their number adapts to object complexity, and additional tokens can be easily obtained by generating short textual descriptions for new parts or relations.
 Unlike one-shot text conditioning \cite{poole2022dreamfusion, lin2023magic3d}, we inject these tokens at every denoising step, enabling iterative semantic refinement.
 During diffusion, we apply the standard forward noising process to obtain $\mathbf{S}^{\text{loc},t}$ from the clean tokens $\mathbf{S}^{\text{loc}}$.
 The noised local semantic tokens $\mathbf{S}^{\text{loc},t}$ are injected at each step $t$ to synchronize with the noised part latents and refine part-specific appearance.